-The exact cause of hair-pulling syndrome is currently unknown.
+The exact cause of the hair-pulling syndrome is currently unknown.
 However, the disease can be caused by abnormalities in the brain that related to areas of emotional control, movement, habit formation, and impulse control.

 - Due to psychological disorders and genetic: The doctor may refer a person with symptoms of hair-pulling to a psychiatrist or psychologist to see if the person actually has an action control disorder or not.
-Some people with hair-pulling syndrome may experience depression or bipolar disorder.
+Some people with the hair-pulling syndrome may experience depression or bipolar disorder.
 The disease may also be related to genetic factors.

-- Due to frequent anxiety: One study found that of 894 people with hair-pulling syndrome, 84% were due to anxiety-related problems.
+- Due to frequent anxiety: One study found that of 894 people with the hair-pulling syndrome, 84% were due to anxiety-related problems.
 The more nervous you become, the more and more often you want to pull your hair.
 In some cases, pulling hair helps release emotions.

 - Due to stress or pressure: One of the reasons for this syndrome is that pulling on your hair helps reduce stress and pressure.
 When a person is worried, the pressure on their body will increase.
 Focusing on pulling your hair is like an action to distract your attention from the pressure, and focusing on the action in your hand helps reduce stress.